Reconstruction: Landmark Triangulation from Motion Capture¶

 Output Files¶

-After processing, output is saved to a subfolder named after the tracker within the recording directory (e.g., recordings/walking/POSE/).
+After processing, output is saved to a subfolder named after the tracker within the recording directory (e.g., recordings/walking/ONNX_rtmpose_t_halpe26/).

 | File | Format | Description |